PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

   Load an RPZ from AXFR and keep retrieving with IXFR.

   :param str address: The IP address to transfer the RPZ from.
 Also accepts a list of addresses since 4.2.0 in which case they will be tried one after another in the submitted order until a response is obtained.
-List of IP shall be wrapped in ``{}`` and have ``""`` around each IP block.
-IP list format ex: ``{"3.3.3.3","4.4.4.4"}``
   :param str name: The name of this RPZ
   :param {} settings: A table to settings, see below